AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * `actualStart` to set start dates
 * `actualEnd` to set end dates

-You can also use optional fields:
+In addition, you can use optional fields:

 * `children` / `parent` to set the [hierarchy](#hierarchy)
 * `baselineStart` and `baselineEnd` to add [baselines](#baselines_\(planned\))